weivayn/thisiswei/content/posts/2017-09-30-soup-dumplings.md

 tags: ["Chinese","dumplings","小籠包","Xiaolongbao"]
 ---

 There are so many good soup dumpling (Xiaolongbao/小籠包) places in the world.
-The most well known one must be [Din Tai Fung (鼎泰豐)](https://en.wikipedia.org/wiki/Din_Tai_Fung).
+The most well known one must be [Din Tai Fung/鼎泰豐](https://en.wikipedia.org/wiki/Din_Tai_Fung).
 Since Din Tai Fung has not yet entered the New York market, I have tried many other great soup dumplings in the area.
 And yes, I did have Din Tai Fung.

 **[Shanghai Asian Manor](https://www.yelp.com/biz/shanghai-asian-manor-new-york?hrid=clQEfSJc_rGZBGP-EzBtYw)** is my favorite place to get soup dumplings.
 They were much better than Din Tai Fung.
 Steamed tiny buns with pork were better than the steamed tiny buns with crab meat and pork.
 They were juicy and tasty with very thin skins.
 Black truffle pork dumplings weren't worth the money, which were on the dryer side.
 I introduced this place to a friend.
 She loved it so much and ordered from here weekly for dinner.